connctd/docs/docs/content/connector/connector_protocol.md

 ### Installation callback

 Whenever a connector is installed on the connctd platform a POST request is send against the *installationCallbackURL* specified in the connector publication.
-When a installation is removed a DELETE request is send against *installationCallbackURL/-installationId-*.
+When an installation is removed a DELETE request is send against *installationCallbackURL/-installationId-*.

 ### New installation